olcf/gpu_hackathon_attendee_guide/README.md

 It is beneficial for all of your team members to obtain access to the compute system(s) they intend to use at the hackathon before the start of the event.
 This gives you the opportunity to familiarize yourself with aspects of the system that might be new to you (e.g. different batch scheduler, job launcher, etc.) and also to get your application compiled and running on the system.
 This helps to ensure your team is ready to start programming GPUs on the system when you arrive for the event, instead of spending time learning how to use the system.

-NOTE: It might not always be possible to obtain access to the compute system before the event due to restrictions by some institutions.

 ### Preparing Your Code to Run on the Hackathon Compute System
 Although you might be using your application for production work already, that does not ensure it is ready for the work you will be performing at the hackathon.
 For example, if your code takes four hours to produce results, it will be difficult to test the many incremental changes you will likely be making to your code during the event.
 To address this point, this section outlines recommendations for preparing your application for the event.

 Ideally, your application should be limited to a few thousand lines of code.
 If you are working with a much larger application, it is preferable to extract specific kernels or a “mini-app” that contains only the relevant parts of the full application whenever possible.
 This makes the code more manageable for all your team members (including the mentors - who are likely not familiar with the code) and helps to eliminate potential problems with other parts of the code that are unrelated to the work actually being performed.
-Once you have reduced application running on the GPUs, you can add the changes you made into the full application to understand how it speeds up (or slows down) the application as a whole.
+Once you have your reduced application running on the GPUs, you can add the changes you made into the full application to understand how it speeds up (or slows down) the application as a whole.

 Your code should also be self contained whenever possible.
 By eliminating external dependencies (e.g. netCDF), you will not need to rely on specific packages (or specific versions of packages) being available on the hackathon system.
 To do so, you can include any code needed for external dependencies within (or along side) your application.
 If this is not possible/practical, you should make the dependency known to the local hackathon organizer ahead of the event so it can be installed.
 In addition, your build system should be free of any specific system dependencies (e.g. Cray computing environment).
 Removing these external and system-specific dependencies will make it easier to get your code running on the hackathon system.